How to Apply for Jobs Directly on Company Websites

 There are several ways to find company websites:

-- If you have a particular company in mind, the simplest way to retrieve their jobs is to Google the company name along with the keywords “jobs” or “careers.”
+- Use Google: If you have a particular company in mind, the simplest way to retrieve their jobs is to do a Google search of the company name along with the keywords “jobs” or “careers.”

-- Check US.jobs, where you'll be able to browse an extensive list of companies listed on the National Labor Exchange and search for jobs posted on company websites and jobs listed on state job boards.
+- Check US.jobs: On US.jobs you can browse an extensive list of companies listed on the National Labor Exchange, and search for jobs posted on company websites and state job boards.

-- Leverage the job aggregators.
-Sites such as Indeed search the web constantly for job postings.
+- Leverage job aggregators: Sites such as Indeed search the web constantly for job postings.
 Check it regularly to see if the business you're interested in is listed.

 How to Search